How to Manage Pests

 Most agricultural soils in California contain sufficient potassium and micronutrients to produce a tomato crop.
-Moderate applications of nitrogen and phosphorus are all that are required to promote seedling growth and produce maximum yields in many fields, although soils in some areas may be low in other nutrients.
+Moderate applications of nitrogen and phosphorus are all that are required to promote seedling growth and produce maximum yields in most fields.
 A few may have toxic levels of certain salts.

 Soil testing for nutrient and salinity analysis

 Preplant fertilization should be based on soil test nutrient levels.
-For the most accurate estimation of soil nutrient availability, collect and analyze soil from throughout the rooting zone, which for tomatoes is the top foot of soil.
-Collect a composite sample of a minimum of 12 soil cores from each field; if zones of different soil texture exist within the same field, take separate samples to represent each major soil type.
+For the most accurate estimation of soil nutrient availability, collect and analyze soil from the main, active rooting zone, which for tomatoes is the top foot of soil.
+Sample a minimum of 12 soil cores from each field; if zones of different soil texture exist within the same field, take separate samples to represent each major soil type.
 The following table suggests appropriate soil analysis procedures, and interpretation of laboratory results.

-For phosphorus, potassium, and zinc a low soil test value suggests the need to fertilize; with medium soil levels yield response to fertilizer application is possible, but not necessarily likely.
-At high soil levels yield response is unlikely.
+For phosphorus, potassium, and zinc a low soil test value suggests the need to fertilize; with medium soil levels, yield response to fertilizer application is possible, but not necessarily likely.
+At high soil test levels, yield response is unlikely.
 For phosphorus and zinc, fertilization is best done preplant, or as a starter solution at seeding or transplanting; potassium can be applied preplant, at sidedressing, or fertigated (injected into drip irrigation water) during the growing season.
 Application rates up to 150 lb P2O5 and 200 lb K2O are appropriate for soils testing low in these nutrients; in fields with medium test levels, up to half the rate, 75 lb P2O5 and 100 lb K2O, is justified.

-For soluble salts (salinity) and boron, the issue is not whether enough is present, but whether soil levels are high enough to be detrimental.
-For both analyses, soils in the low range are desirable.
+For soluble salts (salinity) and boron, soils in the low range are desirable.
 As soil levels increase, the likelihood of crop damage increases; when high levels of either soluble salts or boron are present, remedial actions are justified.
-Those actions include leaching the soil profile, sprinkling up the crop to create a zone of lower concentration around the seedlings or transplants, and switching to a higher quality irrigation source to prevent further buildup (high soil salinity and boron is often the result of using marginal quality irrigation water).
+Actions include leaching the soil profile, sprinkling during crop establishment to create a zone of lower concentration around the seedlings or transplants, and switching to a higher quality irrigation source to prevent further buildup (high soil salinity and boron is often the result of using marginal quality irrigation water).

 A sidedress potassium (K) application can be an effective practice in fields with limited potassium supply.
-Because many California soils tend to fix applied potassium over time (making it only marginally available to the crop), a banded sidedress potassium application at 100 to 200 lb K2O may be more effective than preplant application.
+Because many California soils tend to fix applied potassium over time (making it less available to the crop), a banded sidedress potassium application at 100 to 200 lb K2O may be more effective than a preplant application.

 Plant tissue testing can be done to help identify any growth-limiting nutrient deficiency.
-Whole leaf total N/P/K analysis evaluates overall nutrient status, while petiole analysis provides a measure of unassimilated nutrients (NO3-N, PO4-P, and K) taken up but not yet incorporated into plant structures.
-Tissue analysis is most useful from early flowering through full bloom.
-Nutrient deficiency is rare before flowering (with the possible exception of P); after full bloom tissue nutrient concentration, particularly for potassium, is heavily influenced by fruit load; low tissue values may not reflect nutrient deficiency as much as nutrient export to the fruit.
+Whole leaf total N/P/K analysis, the best overall measure of crop nutrient status, is most useful from early flowering through full bloom.
+After full bloom tissue nutrient concentration is heavily influenced by nutrient export to fruit; low tissue values may not reflect nutrient deficiency.

 PDF: To display a PDF document, you may need to use a PDF reader.